 Moreton Bay Region

 Rates in this precinct vary due to the large area the Moreton Bay region covers.
-In Redcliffe, one of the most popular suburbs in the region, lease rates are typically from $250 to $300/m² for contemporary style commercial buildings and low $200’s/m² for secondary stock.
+In Redcliffe/Kippa-Ring, lease rates are typically range from $200 to $300/sqm for prime grade commercial buildings and as low as 150-$200’s/sqm for secondary stock.

-The industrial area of Brendale continues to be in demand with high levels of enquiry for smaller industrial units up to 300m².
-Leasing rates reflect the aftermath of the GFC with industrial units generally achieving between $85 and $105/m².
-While the number of sales transactions has been relatively low, increased enquiry indicates buyer confidence is returning to the Brendale market.
-New developments continue to press forward in the area, offering investors and owner occupiers alike the opportunity to choose from a multitude of new stock.
+The industrial area of Brendale continues to be in demand with high levels of enquiry for smaller industrial units up to 300sqm as well as larger freestanding opportunities both for sale and lease.
+Leasing rates are quite varied depending on construction type and age with industrial units generally achieving between $85 and $125/sqm.
+The number of sales transactions has certainly increased over the past twelve months and as a result available options on the market at present are fairly limited.
+A consistent increase in enquiry indicates buyer confidence is returning to the Brendale market with more and more long standing tenants wanting to purchase their own industrial/commercial properties.
+New developments and land estates continue to press forward in the area, offering investors and owner occupiers alike the opportunity to choose from a multitude of new stock.

-Community consultation has closed on the Moreton Bay Rail Link and the design work is already underway.
-The $1.15 billion project will deliver a 12.6km dual-track rail line between Petrie and Kippa-Ring.
-Six new rail stations will be delivered as part of the project at Kallangur, Murrumba Downs, Mango Hill, Kinsellas Road, Rothwell and Kippa-Ring.
+Construction has begun on the Moreton Bay Rail link with the aim of connecting one of the country’s fastest growing regions.
+The $1.15 billion project will deliver a 12.6km dual-track rail line between Petrie and Kippa-Ring with six new rail stations being delivered as part of the project at Kallangur, Murrumba Downs, Mango Hill, Kinsellas Road, Rothwell and Kippa-Ring.
 The project will deliver a more reliable transport network, increase connections between key activity centres within the region and reduce traffic congestion.
-It is expected construction will begin in 2012.
+With construction now underway, the new rail line is estimated to be completed toward the end of 2016.